We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Instead of just trying to make your exercises seem like the examples in your book, carefully examine the examples for the principles they represent.

-Reread the book’s explanations if you can’t complete an exercise, and/or review your class notes.
+Reread the book’s explanations if you can’t complete an exercise, and review your class notes.

-The cornerstone of studying arithmetic is the idea that practice makes perfect, which is why math websites and online coaching have grown so popular.
+The cornerstone of studying arithmetic is the idea that practice makes perfect, which is why math websites and online coaching have become popular.

 The more math you are exposed to, the better you will comprehend arithmetic and pick up on the method of solving equations more quickly.